AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-43/acsd-53790-multiple-rmas-for-single-product-can-be-created-via-rest-api.md

 ---
-title: "ACSD-53790: *[!UICONTROL Multiple RMA's]* for single product can be created via *[!UICONTROL Rest API]*"
+title: "ACSD-53790: Multiple RMA's for a single product can be created via Rest API"
-description: Apply the ACSD-53790 patch to fix the Adobe Commerce issue where *[!UICONTROL Multiple RMA's]* for single product can be created via *[!UICONTROL Rest API]*.
+description: Apply the ACSD-53790 patch to fix the Adobe Commerce issue where multiple RMA's for a single product can be created via Rest API.
 feature: REST, Products
 role: Admin, Developer
 ---
-# ACSD-53790: *[!UICONTROL Multiple RMA's]* for single product can be created via *[!UICONTROL Rest API]*.
+# ACSD-53790: multiple RMA's for a single product can be created via Rest API

-The ACSD-53790 patch fixes the issue where *[!UICONTROL Multiple RMA's]* for single product can be created via *[!UICONTROL Rest API]*.
+The ACSD-53790 patch fixes the issue where multiple RMA's for a single product can be created via *Rest API*.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.43 is installed.
 The patch ID is ACSD-53790.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions